Qualifying expenses are the expenses you pay to receive health care.

 You cannot claim relief for cosmetic surgery or procedures, such as rhinoplasty, breast augmentation or Botox treatment.
 If you have cosmetic surgery to correct a health issue, such as breathing difficulties, relief may be available.
 You should contact your Revenue Office about such expenses.

-Routine ophthalmic (eye) care, such as eye tests, does not qualify for relief.
+- routine dental or ophthalmic (eye) care, such as eye tests.

 Next: Dental expenses